 - Current Student Progression Plan Guidelines for Promotion will be followed: - Student promotion in the Osceola County schools is based upon an evaluation of each student's achievement in terms of appropriate instructional goals.
-The determination should reflect teacher judgment based upon the following: successful progress in the county adopted curriculum, progress tests, classroom assignments, daily observation, standardized tests, and other objective data.
-The primary responsibility for determining each student's level of performance and ability to function academically, socially and emotionally at the next grade level is that of the classroom teacher, subject to review and approval of the principal. - Successful completion of the Grade 3 portfolio to demonstrate mastery of the Grade 3 Reading Florida Standards for Promotion to Grade 4 as outlined by the State Board of Education in compliance with Section 1008.25 (6)(b)4), Florida Statutes. - The student's teacher(s), principal and parent/ guardian will meet and be in agreement as to the mid-year promotion. - Decisions regarding student promotion, and retention and good cause placement are primarily the responsibility of the individual school's professional staff.
-The final decision concerning grade placement is the responsibility of the principal. - The Superintendent or designee should be notified in writing and authorize the assignment. - If an ELL student is involved, the ELL committee shall meet to document the change in the ELL Student Plan. - After agreement has been reached regarding an exceptional student, an Individual Education Plan meeting must be held prior to placement in the new assignment.
+The determination should reflect the recommendation of the school-based placement committee based upon the student's successful progress toward achievement of the Florida Standards.
+The primary responsibility for using evidence to determine each student's level of performance and ability to perform academically, socially and emotionally at the next grade level is that of the classroom teacher, subject to review and approval of the principal. - Retained Grade 3 students who can demonstrate that he or she is a successful independent reader, reading at or above grade level, and ready to be promoted to Grade 4 may be promoted mid-year after careful evaluation by the principal.
+Evaluating any retained Grade 3 student may include subsequent assessments, alternative assessments, and portfolio reviews in accordance with rules of the State Board of Education.
+Students promoted during the school year after November 1 must demonstrate proficiency levels in reading equivalent to the level necessary for the beginning of Grade 4 as determined by State Board of Education rules.
+Section 1008.25 (7)(b)2, Florida Statutes - The school-based placement committee, principal and parent/ guardian will meet and be in agreement as to the mid-year promotion. - Decisions regarding student promotion, and retention and good cause placement are primarily the responsibility of the school-based placement committee.
+The final decision concerning grade placement is the responsibility of the principal. - The Superintendent or designee should be notified in writing and authorize the assignment. - If an ELL student is involved, the ELL committee shall meet to document the change in the ELL Student Plan.

+- After agreement has been reached regarding an exceptional student, an Individual Education Plan meeting must be held prior to placement in the new assignment.
 The long-range academic, social, and emotional effect of the decision shall be considered. - The student's cumulative record and report card must indicate "mid-year grade placement." - The parent notification letter of the mid-year promotion should be placed in the student's cumulative folder.